awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-target-tracking.md

 + You might see gaps between the target value and the actual metric data points\.
 This is because we act conservatively by rounding up or down when determining how many instances to add or remove\.
 This prevents us from adding an insufficient number of instances or removing too many instances\.
 However, for smaller Auto Scaling groups with fewer instances, the utilization of the group might seem far from the target value\.
 For example, let's say that you set a target value of 50 percent for CPU utilization and your Auto Scaling group then exceeds the target\.
 We might determine that adding 1\.5 instances will decrease the CPU utilization to close to 50 percent\.
 Because it is not possible to add 1\.5 instances, we round up and add two instances\.
 This might decrease the CPU utilization to a value below 50 percent, but it ensures that your application has enough resources to support it\.
 Similarly, if we determine that removing 1\.5 instances increases your CPU utilization to above 50 percent, we remove just one instance\.
 + For larger Auto Scaling groups with more instances, the utilization is spread over a larger number of instances, in which case adding or removing instances causes less of a gap between the target value and the actual metric data points\.
 + To ensure application availability, the Auto Scaling group scales out proportionally to the metric as fast as it can, but scales in more gradually\.
 + You can have multiple target tracking scaling policies for an Auto Scaling group, provided that each of them uses a different metric\.
 The intention of Amazon EC2 Auto Scaling is to always prioritize availability, so its behavior differs depending on whether the target tracking policies are ready for scale out or scale in\.
 It will scale out the Auto Scaling group if any of the target tracking policies are ready for scale out, but will scale in only if all of the target tracking policies \(with the scale\-in portion enabled\) are ready to scale in\.
-For more information, see [Multiple scaling policies](as-scale-based-on-demand.md#multiple-scaling-policy-resolution)\.
+For more information, see [Multiple dynamic scaling policies](as-scale-based-on-demand.md#multiple-scaling-policy-resolution)\.
 + You can disable the scale\-in portion of a target tracking scaling policy\.
 This feature provides you with the flexibility to scale in your Auto Scaling group using a different method\.
-For example, you can use a different scaling policy type for scale in while using a target tracking scaling policy for scale out\.
+For example, you can use a different policy type for scale in while using a target tracking scaling policy for scale out\.
 + Do not edit or delete the CloudWatch alarms that are configured for the target tracking scaling policy\.
 CloudWatch alarms that are associated with your target tracking scaling policies are managed by AWS and deleted automatically when no longer needed\.

 ### Choosing metrics<a name="available-metrics"></a>